-Value Style Risk (Both Funds) - The Adviser's value investment style may increase the risks of investing in the Funds.
-If the Adviser's assessment of market conditions, or a company's value or prospects for exceeding earnings expectations is inaccurate, a Fund could suffer losses or produce poor performance relative to other funds.
+Value Style Risk - The Adviser's value investment style may increase the risks of investing in the Fund.
+If the Adviser's assessment of market conditions, or a company's value or prospects for exceeding earnings expectations is inaccurate, the Fund could suffer losses or produce poor performance relative to other funds.
 In addition, "value stocks" can continue to be undervalued by the market for long periods of time.